Sifchain/sifnode/test/integration/scalability/README.md

 yarn startAllChains --initRelayer
 ```

+In order to stop all the running processes, you just have to terminate the running command line with `CTRL+C` on your shell or any other combinations to stop a running command.

 ### Testing

 Run the following test command that transfers a certain amonut from IBC chain to another: